-- 1. Before embarking on the graduation work, the student must complete the form entitled "Request for Graduation Commencement" which is obtainable from the education administration and on the website.
+- 1. Before embarking on the thesis project, the student must complete the form entitled "Request for Graduation Commencement" which is obtainable from the education administration and on the website.
 On the basis of that form the board of examiners will then check, or otherwise ensure, that the student does indeed comply with the requirements laid down for the final study phase.
 If everything is in order the student can then report to the graduation coordinator and further compile his master's examination programme. - 2.
-The graduation work is viewed as a practical exercise.
-The examination committee's chairman is responsible for the internal and external supervision.
-Both the internal and external supervision are viewed as part of the statutory educational facilities. - 3.
-The "final graduation work assessment" should be understood to be the meeting during which the examination committee's chairman makes known the results of the student's work.
+The thesis project is viewed as a practical exercise.
+The assessmentcommittee's chairman is responsible for the internal and external supervision.
+Both the internal and external supervision are viewed as part of the statutory educational facilities. - 4.
+The "final thesis project assessment" should be understood to be the meeting during which the examination committee's chairman makes known the results of the student's work.
 The accompanying presentation constitutes part of the final assessment.
 The result should preferably made known on the same day.
 Generally speaking, the final assessment will occur within four weeks (the months of July and August excluded) of the final thesis report having been handed in. - 4.
+Before the final assessment can take place, the assessment committee has to upload the thesis in Turnitin for a plagiarism scan.
+The assessment committee will assess the results at the green light meeting. - 5.
 The student must actually be registered as such at the time when he or she hands in his or her final thesis report.
-The date adhered to for the graduation work, which forms the basis for the final assessment, will be that given on the final thesis report.